Sheko100/alx-system_engineering-devops/0x00-shell_basics/README.md

-The "0-current_working_directory" script file ==> prints the current working directory The "1-listit" script file ==> lists the directories/files in the current working directory
+The "0-current_working_directory" script file ==> prints the current working directory The "1-listit" script file ==> lists the directories/files in the current working directory The "2-bring_me_home" script file ==> changes the directory to the user's home directory